gaultier/blog/rust_c++_interop_trick.md

 Also note that `std::string` is represented here by an opaque array of 32 bytes.
 That's because on my machine, with the standard library I have, `sizeof(std::string)` is 32.
 That is *not* guaranteed by the standard, so this makes it very much not portable.
 We'll go over some options to work-around this at the end.
 I wanted to include a standard library type to show that it does not prevent the class from being a 'standard layout class', but that is also creates challenges.

-For now, let's forget about this con.
+For now, let's forget about this hurdle.

 We can also write a stub for the Rust function equivalent to the C++ method: